visiblehandinc/policies/source/sections/key_definitions.md

     * A system or network breach accomplished by an internal or external entity; this breach can be inadvertent or malicious;
     * Unauthorized disclosure;
-    * Unauthorized change or destruction of ePHI (i.e. delete dictation, data alterations not following C3LX’s procedures);
+    * Unauthorized change or destruction of ePHI (i.e. delete dictation, data alterations not following VisibleHand’s procedures);
     * Denial of service not attributable to identifiable physical, environmental, human or technology causes;
     * Disaster or enacted threat to business continuity;
     * Information Security Incident: A violation or imminent threat of violation of information security policies, acceptable use policies, or standard security practices.
 Examples of information security incidents may include, but are not limited to, the following: